truecharts/public/docs/apps/stable/tdarr-node/setup.md

 ## Connecting Node with a Server

-__If the node is running on the same cluster:__
+__If the node is running on the same cluster with the tdarr server:__

-Assuming the server is named as `tdarr`.
+Assuming the node is named `tdarr-node` and server is named as `tdarr`.

+* nodeIP: `tdarr-node.ix-tdarr-node.svc.cluster.local`
-* serverIP: tdarr-comm.ix-tdarr.svc.cluster.local
+* serverIP: `tdarr-comm.ix-tdarr.svc.cluster.local`
-* serverPort: 8266 (The internal port used by the app)
+* serverPort: `8266` (The internal port used by the app)

-For more info on how to generate the internal dns, visit our website.
+For more info on how to generate the internal dns, visit our website [here](https://truecharts.org/manual/Quick-Start%20Guides/14-linking-apps/).
 Check the linking apps internally section on the manual.

-__If the node is running on a different cluster or non-SCALE machine:__
+__If the node is running on a different cluster or SCALE machine than the tdarr server:__

+Assuming the node is named `tdarr-node`

+* nodeIP: `tdarr-node.ix-tdarr-node.svc.cluster.local`
-* serverIP: YOUR.HOST.SERVER.IP
+* serverIP: YOUR.ACTUALHOST.SERVER.IP
-* serverPort: 36152 (Default nodePort)
+* serverPort: `36152` (Default nodePort)